logicbomb-1/M.E.F/README.md

 ### Prerequisites

 It needs the below packages to be in your system setup.
-To install packages, run pip3 install -r requirements.txt.
-Note - You need to install subfinder explicitly.
+Note:- You need to install subfinder explicitly.

 ```
 Subfinder